patricktheodore/rental-reviewer/README.md

   Distributed under the MIT.
 Please see for https://opensource.org/licenses/MIT more details.

   # Questions & Contact Info
-  Find more our works at Github:
+  Find more of our works at Github:
   [Patrick Theodore](https://github.com/patricktheodore) and
   [Adam Pham](https://github.com/ThiHoangPham)
     </br>
   Get in contact via email: patricktheodoresara@gmail.com or thaihoangpham2008@gmail.com
   </br></br>
-  Our preferred method of communication is: Email.
   <p align ="right"><a href="#">↥ back to top</a></p>

 - - -